tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.rnn.md

 ### `class tf.contrib.rnn.FusedRNNCellAdaptor` {#FusedRNNCellAdaptor}

-This is an adaptor for RNNCell classes to be used with FusedRNNCell.
+This is an adaptor for RNNCell classes to be used with `FusedRNNCell`.
 - - -

 #### `tf.contrib.rnn.FusedRNNCellAdaptor.__call__(inputs, initial_state=None, dtype=None, sequence_length=None, scope=None)` {#FusedRNNCellAdaptor.__call__}